Yvette-Ibarra/Yvette-Ibarra/README.md

 **Data Science**

 Everytime I look for an ideal job for me in the workforce I end up in the field of DataScience.
-I want to use mathematics to analyze informations along with software and languages to organize and present data.
-Making decision when the data is talking is the best way to move foward into the future.
+I want to use mathematics to analyze informations along with software and languages to organize and present data to  make data driven decision.
+When the data is talking is the best way to move foward into the future.

 <!--
 **Yvette-Ibarra/Yvette-Ibarra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.